 01 of 05

-- If you are using whole raw shrimp, first rinse it, then remove the head.
-While fresh raw shrimp is best for making shrimp nigiri sushi, frozen raw shrimp with tail on and head removed, may also be used.
+If you are using whole raw shrimp, first rinse it, then remove the head.
+While... fresh raw shrimp is best for making shrimp nigiri sushi, frozen raw shrimp with the tail on and head removed, may also be used.

 02 of 05

-- Thread the shrimp on a bamboo skewer starting from the head and all the way to the tail.
-As much as possible, insert the bamboo skewer in the center of the flesh at the base of the "neck".
-As you move the skewer up the shrimp towards the tail, it might be necessary to move around the flesh of the shrimp so that the skewer remains in the center of the shrimp as... much as possible.
+In order to do this, thread the shrimp on a bamboo skewer starting from the top to bottom.
+As much as possible, insert the bamboo skewer in the center of the flesh at the base of the head.
+As you move the skewer up the shrimp towards the tail, it might be necessary to move around the flesh of the shrimp so that the skewer remains in the center of the shrimp as much as... possible.

 03 of 05

 Bring a pot of water to boil.
 Add salt to the water for seasoning.
 Boil the shrimp for 1 to 3 minutes until the shrimp turns an orange-pink color.

 Remove from heat and drain the skewered shrimp.
 Allow the shrimp to cool then gently remove the bamboo skewer.
 Peel and remove the shell.Continue to 4 of 5 below.

 Butterfly the Shrimp

 Butterfly the cooked shrimp by cutting the cooked shrimp along the belly from the head all the way to the tail.
 Be careful to not cut all the way through.
 Shrimp often has a vein on the belly side of the shrimp.
 Remove this vein using your knife or the pointed end of a bamboo skewer.